 Haroeris, on the other hand, is grouped with Tasenetnofret and Panebtawy – obscure deities only mentioned here at Kom Ombo.

 Given its dualistic nature, Kom Ombo had two main sanctuaries placed alongside one another.
-And aisles led from each all the way out to the outer courtyard.
+And aisles extended from each all the way to the outer courtyard.

 While the original layout is hardly discernable today, the temple remains a pleasure to explore.